-- 3.1 If the Mayor is unable for any reason to attend a Council meeting or part of a Council meeting, and the Deputy Mayor cannot take over for the Mayor, Council must, by resolution of Council, appoint a Councillor to be the Acting Mayor. - 3.2 If the Mayor for any reason is incapable of performing the duties of the office of the Mayor, and the Deputy Mayor cannot take on the responsibility of the office of the Mayor, Council must, by resolution of Council, appoint a Councillor to be the Acting Mayor. - 3.3 If the office of the Mayor is vacant for any reason, Council must, by resolution of Council, appoint a Councillor to be the Acting Mayor. - 3.4 Any resolution to appoint an Acting Mayor, must include the period for which that Councillor will be Acting Mayor.
+- 3.1 If the Mayor for any reason is incapable of performing the duties of the office of the Mayor, including attending a Council meeting or part of a Council meeting, and the Deputy Mayor cannot take on the responsibility of the office of the Mayor, Council must, by resolution of Council, appoint a Councillor to be the Acting Mayor. - 3.2 If the office of the Mayor is vacant for any reason, Council must, by resolution of Council, appoint a Councillor to be the Acting Mayor. - 3.3 Any resolution to appoint an Acting Mayor, must include the period for which that Councillor will be Acting Mayor.